-first, to the Class 1M-1 and Class 1M-1H Reference Tranches, pro rata, based on their Class Notional Amounts, second, to the Class 1M-2A and Class 1M-AH Reference Tranches, pro rata, based on their Class Notional Amounts, third, to the Class 1M-2B and Class 1M-BH Reference Tranches, pro rata, based on their Class Notional Amounts, fourth, to the Class 1M-2C and Class 1M-CH Reference Tranches, pro rata, based on their Class Notional Amounts, fifth, to the Class 1B-1A and Class 1B-AH Reference Tranches, pro rata, based on their Class Notional Amounts;
+first, to the Class 1M-1 and Class 1M-1H Reference Tranches, pro rata, based on their Class Notional Amounts.

+second, to the Class 1M-2A and Class 1M-AH Reference Tranches, pro rata, based on their Class Notional Amounts, third, to the Class 1M-2B and Class 1M-BH Reference Tranches, pro rata, based on their Class Notional Amounts.

-sixth, to the Class 1B-1B and Class 1B-BH Reference Tranches, pro rata, based on their Class Notional Amounts; and seventh, to the Class 1B-2 and Class 1B-2H Reference Tranches, pro rata, based on their Class Notional Amounts.
+fourth, to the Class 1M-2C and Class 1M-CH Reference Tranches, pro rata, based on their Class Notional Amounts, fifth, to the Class 1B-1A and Class 1B-AH Reference Tranches, pro rata, based on their Class Notional Amounts; and sixth, to the Class 1B-1B and Class 1B-BH Reference Tranches, pro rata, based on their Class Notional Amounts.